djarecka/test_presentation_container/presentation.md

 ---
 layout: false

-- Why do we use containers
+- Why do we use containers?

-- What are the various types of container based environments
+- What are the various types of container based environments?

-- How to use Docker
+- How to use Docker?

 ---
 name: inverse